 Action: Solid waste fee and rate setting guidance recommends that fee and rate setting policy be periodically reviewed.
-The fee setting principles below are based on recommendations from the Waste Fee Policy Task Force appointed by the Metro Council in FY2023-24.
+The fee setting principles below are based on recommendations from the Waste Fee Policy Task Force appointed by the Metro Council in FY 2023-24.
+The fee setting criteria were presented to both the Metro Council and the Regional Waste Advisory Committee in FY 2024-25.
 By adopting fees and the fee setting criteria, Council has reviewed the below fee setting criteria that are to be used during fee development.